Summary of Federal Laws

 a statement of policy regarding the institution's campus sexual assault programs to prevent sex offenses, and procedures to follow when a sex offense occurs.
 (Details of this requirement can be found at 34 C.F.R. § 668.46(b)(11) and here)

 Record-keeping Requirements: Institutions must retain the records on crime statistics for three years following the last year the information was included in the annual report.
-For example, October 1, 1997 campus security records would be kept until October 1, 2003.

 2. Notice of Availability of Report

 Prospective students and prospective employees must receive notice of the availability of the report.

 3. Campus Crime Alerts